Minimal (song)

 "Minimal" is a song by English synth-pop duo Pet Shop Boys from their ninth studio album, Fundamental (2006).
 It was released on 24 July 2006 as the album's second single.
 "Minimal" reached number 19 on the UK Singles Chart, becoming the duo's 37th top-20 entry in the United Kingdom, and it was the number five Hot Dance Club Play Track of 2007 on Billboard's year-end chart.
-The B-side "In Private" is a new version of a song originally written for Dusty Springfield, this time recorded as a duet between Neil Tennant and Elton John and remixed by Stuart Crichton.

-Background
+Background and composition

 "Minimal" was originally announced as the first single to precede the release of Fundamental.
 It was Parlophone's preferred lead single after the Pet Shop Boys' suggestion of "The Sodom and Gomorrah Show" was rejected.
 "I'm with Stupid" was ultimately chosen for the leadoff spot, with "Minimal" as the second single.

 The lyrics, built around a chant of "M-I-N-I-M-A-L", are an abstract description of expressions of minimalism, such as "more is less" and "an empty box, an open space".
 This is contradicted by the upbeat, busy instrumentation and production.

+Release

+Minimal was released on 24 July 2006 and sold 9,336 copies in the UK its first week.
+Debuting at number 19 on the UK Singles Chart, it was Pet Shop Boys' 38th top 40 hit, which was the most for any duo at the time; it was also their lowest charting single since "Was It Worth It?" peaked at 24 in 1991.

+The single came in CD, Enhanced CD, and DVD formats as well as two digital download packages and a limited-edition 7-inch vinyl.
+The two-track CD single was a Minimax CD with a white centre and a transparent outer rim.
+The B-side, "In Private", was a new version of a song originally written for Dusty Springfield, this time recorded as a duet between Neil Tennant and Elton John and remixed by Stuart Crichton.

+The Enhanced maxi single had remixes by Tocadisco and M-Factor in addition to the radio edit of "Minimal".
+It came with U-MYX software for creating one's own remix of "Minimal", which could be uploaded to the PSB microsite to share with others.
+The DVD single included the music video and a remix by Telex as well as a new track, "Blue on Blue", and a 7-inch mix of the song "No Time for Tears" from the duo's 2005 Battleship Potemkin soundtrack.
+The two-track 7-inch on clear vinyl was released a week later on 31 July.

+In the United States, promotional copies for club play were released by Rhino Records.
+On 16 December 2006, "Minimal" entered the Hot Dance Club Play chart, where it spent 21 weeks, peaking at number three on 24 February 2007.
+It was the fifth-ranked Hot Dance Club Play Track of 2007.